Open-EO/openeo-processes/tests/README.md

 Datetimes as strings have a varying precision, especially regarding the milliseconds.
 Also, sometimes timezones are differently handled.

-Datetimes in return values should be encoded as follows so that the results can be compared better:
+Datetimes in return values should be encoded in compliance with RFC 3339 so that the results can be compared better:

 ```json5
 {